 One common formula is the per-diem formula, which takes into account the number of days the victim was in pain, frequently using their wages as a guide to pay a daily rate.
 Another method involves calculating actual losses and then applying this amount by a “pain multiplier”, typically a number between 1.5 and 5.

-While your insurance company may use these factors and formulas to determine how much compensation they pay out, you are under no obligation to take their first offer.
+While your insurance company may use these factors and formulas to determine how much compensation they payout, you are under no obligation to take their first offer.
 Like all businesses, they exist to make money.
 Additionally, speak with a Fort Lauderdale car accident lawyer for more information.

 Accordingly, they may offer a low-ball claim to keep from cutting into their profit margin.